weyoss/redis-smq/README.md

 **2022.10.06**

-:rocket: Release v7.1 is out!
-The RedisSMQ v7.1 extends the message queue features by introducing **[Message Exchanges](/docs/message-exchanges.md)**.
+:rocket: RedisSMQ v7.1 is out!
+This new release extends the message queue features by introducing [Message Exchanges](/docs/message-exchanges.md).
-Also, the [Web UI](https://github.com/weyoss/redis-smq-monitor-client) has been reworked for better user experience and to support the new features.
+Also, the [Web UI](https://github.com/weyoss/redis-smq-monitor-client) has been reworked for better user experience and to fully support message exchanges and other various routine operations.
-So feel to play with the new release, if you encounter any issue, or you have a question do not hesitate to open an issue.

 ## Installation